 - Past media ROI projected forward as a forecast of the potential.

 - Impact of your current creative advertising tracking results

 - Future investment opportunities or future threats to battle.

 - The degree of competitive pressures in the marketplace and their levels of media spend.

 - The comparative opportunity cost for investing elsewhere.

 When you feel the risk/reward of the media investment is unknown, it might be wise to start with a smaller investment level.
-Use what I call a “blowfish” media plan so that, among those you target, you appear to be a large brand.
+Use what I call a “blowfish” media plan.
+Among those you target, you appear to be a large brand.
 Pick a tight target market with a limited media choice or geographic focus to replicate how a more substantial media investment would appear.
-When the unknown is very high, get smarter by using test markets with various media spend levels to gain the necessary consumer response data before you make a full investment.
+When the unknown is very high, get smarter by using test markets.
+Try various media spend levels to gain the necessary consumer response data before you make a full investment.